mamun-ethan/treatment-tour/README.md

 1. Open `🛠️ tailwind.config.js`.
 2. Adjust the ⚙️ configuration to fit your project needs.
 3. Restart the development server if necessary.

-## 🤝 Contributing

-We welcome 🤲 contributions to improve this starter project.
-Please follow these steps to contribute:

-1. 🪝 Fork the repository.
-2. Create a new branch (`git checkout -b 🛠️ feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add 🆕 feature name'`).
-5. Push to the branch (`git push origin 🛠️ feature-name`).
-6. Open a pull request.

 ## 📜 License